-The purpose of the communications activity was to develop best practice guidance for capturing metals at the kerbside between WRAP, Nuneaton and Bedworth Borough Council and the Beverage Can Makers Europe (BCME)1 (and their partners Novelis Recycling and Tata Steel).
+A communications activity to develop best practice guidance for capturing metals at the kerbside between WRAP, Nuneaton and Bedworth Borough Council and the Beverage Can Makers Europe (and their partners Novelis Recycling and Tata Steel).

 The existing service was felt to be complicated for residents, with up to three collection days and different collection frequencies for different containers.
 The new scheme offered a blue 240l bin instead of the existing three bags, with an inner caddy for recycling glass and household batteries.

 The new service was aimed at encouraging participation by moving refuse and recycling collections to the same day, with weekly refuse in a new 120l bin and alternating garden and recycling collections.
 It involved using the existing garden waste bin as the new residual bin, which presented particular communication issues for the council to avoid confusion and contamination.